devopsgroup-io/catapult/README.md

     * **Using Linux (Debian, Ubuntu)?**
         1. Download and install the latest version of VirtualBox using Advanced Packaging Tool (APT) `sudo apt-get install virtualbox`
     * **Using Linux (Fedora, Red Hat, Suse)?**
-        1. Download and install the latest version of VirtualBox using Yellowdog Updater, Modifed (yum) `sudo yum install virtualbox`
+        1. Download and install the latest version of VirtualBox using Yellowdog Updater, Modified (yum) `sudo yum install virtualbox`
 5. **Vagrant**
     * **Using macOS?**
-        1. Ensure Xcode Command Line Tools are installed by running `xcode-select --install` from Terminal
+        1. Ensure Xcode Command Line Tools are installed by running `xcode-select --install` from the Terminal
         2. Download and install the latest version of Vagrant v2.x from https://releases.hashicorp.com/vagrant/
     * **Using macOS with [Apple silicon](https://support.apple.com/en-us/HT211814)?**
         1. Download and install the latest version of Vagrant VMware Utility from https://developer.hashicorp.com/vagrant/downloads/vmware